knightowl2704/OpenCV_Twitter_screenshot/README.md

 **Task**
 <br>
-The task was to create bounding boxes around the 'following' buttons given in the screenshots from twitter.
+The task was to create bounding boxes around the 'following' buttons given in the screenshots from twitter and obtain their coordinates.

 **Approach**